Multiscale matrix pencils for separable reconstruction problems: Polynomial functions

 This factorization paves the way to obtaining the values $S_{m_i}(\sin^2 \sigma\Delta) = \sin^2(m_i\sigma\Delta)$ as the generalized eigenvalues of

 Filling the matrices in this matrix pencil requires $2n+1$ evaluations $f(j\sigma\Delta)$ for $j=1 \ldots, 2n+1$.
-From these generalized eigenvalues we can not uniquely deduce the values for the indices $m_i$.
+From these generalized eigenvalues we cannot necessarily uniquely deduce the values for the indices $m_i$.
 Instead, we can obtain for each $i=1, \ldots, n$ the set of elements

 characterising all the possible values for $m_i$ consistent with the sparse spread polynomial interpolation problem.
 Fortunately, with $\gcd(\sigma, \tau)=1$, we can proceed as follows.

 First, the coefficients $\alpha_i$ are obtained from the linear system of interpolation conditions